vedanshk/Wiz-Bot/README.md

 # Wiz-Bot
-## Wiz an Ai robot which open API for work.
+## Wiz an Ai robot which use open API for work.